Decade old farmers’ & artisan markets enrich the culture of this sunny mainland coastline.

 Known for its health benefits and delicious kick, garlic has been consumed by humans for thousands of years.
 Fresh, local garlic is sure to add zest to your meals whether it’s a fresh pesto, salad dressing, or summer marinade.

-What's Fresh in this Region?Apples, apricots, artichoke, beans, beets, blackberries, blueberries, broccoli, cabbage (savoy, red), carrots, cauliflower, celery, cherries, corn, cucumber, fennel (bulb), garlic, kale, leek, lettuce, melons, mustard greens, nectarines, onions (green, red, yellow), parsnip, peaches, pears, peppers, plum, potatoes (red, russet, white, yellow), prunes, radish, raspberries, rhubarb, rutabagas, shallots, spinach, squash (summer), strawberries, Swiss chard, tomatoes, turnips (white), zucchini
+What's Fresh in this Region?Apples, artichoke, beans, beets, blueberries, broccoli, Brussels sprouts, cabbage (green, red, savoy), carrots, cauliflower, celery, corn, cranberries, cucumber, fennel (bulb), garlic, grapes, kale, leek, lettuce, melons, mustard greens, onions (green, red, yellow), parsnip, pears, plum, peppers, potatoes (red, russet, white, yellow), prunes, pumpkin, radish, rutabagas, spinach, squash (winter), strawberries, Swiss chard, tomatoes, turnips (white), zucchini

 Featured Market Profile